PMP application rejected? How we get them approved

 I had a quick look at his resume.
 I’ve seen so many PMP resumes that I could see right away that he had enough project experience to get approved for his PMP.
 But I also saw there were some things on his resume that might cause problems when a PMI reviewer unfairly concludes that these experiences did not meet the PMP requirements.

 “…What the PMI reviewers will be looking for in your PMP application is very different from the wording and job titles you have on your resume.
 The solution is to rewrite your project descriptions and job titles on your PMI application to only describe the project experiences they are looking for”.

 The hard part is writing your application using the experiences and PMBOK-speak that PMI requires, while at the same time, using wording that your project contacts will recognize as being 100% honest and accurate descriptions of your experience.

-As soon as Phil signed up on FPMcertify.com, the emails walked him through how to upload the info I needed to make a great PMP application.
+The emails from this site walked him through how to upload the info I needed to make a great PMP application.
 After a few days and a few emails, he had a much-improved draft PMP application that he could send to his project contacts to make sure they agreed the new wording was 100% honest and accurate.